hemanthkumargr/docs/tutorials/Customizing-Tax-Tutorial.md

 ## Configuring the Simple Tax Module

 To customize the simple tax module, simply declare the bean within your applicationContext xml with an id of `blTaxModule`.
 This overrides Broadleaf's out-of-the-box configuration for tax calculation.
 As documented in [[Simple Tax Module]], the property we need to customize that fits our needs is the `itemStateTaxRateMap`.
+For additional properties and their descriptions, see more in the Simple Tax Module documentation.

 Here is the complete snippet:

 ``` xml